saslani/saslani.github.io/_posts/2018-11-07-leadership.md

   <title>Leadership</title>
   <div class="container">
     <div class="left text">
-      organization, as we know today cannot succeed without strong leadership.
+      Organization, as we know today cannot succeed without strong leadership.
       Leadership is the ability to set visions and influence followers, providing support and guidance, to achieve a goal.
       In some organizations, Leaders are also managers.
     </div>